 What records are not available for inspection?

-In addition to the public’s right to access public records, California law recognizes both an individual’s right of privacy and the need for state agencies to be able to competently perform their duties.
-To protect those interests, the Legislature has identified in the Public Records Act, and other statutes, certain records and information that are exempt from public disclosure.
+In addition to the public’s right to access public records, California law recognizes both an individual’s right to privacy and the need for state agencies to be able to competently perform their duties.
+To protect those interests, the Legislature has identified in the Public Records Act, and other statutes, certain records, and information that are exempt from public disclosure.
 A list of those exemptions is included in the Public Records Act (Government Code §§ 6250-6276.48) and should be consulted by anyone interested in seeing the full text of these exemptions.
 Below is a summary of a few of the most common exemptions:

-- Commercial oil data, including sales receipts, proprietary information regarding third parties or information that can be classified as a trade secret;
+- Commercial oil data, including sales receipts, proprietary information regarding third parties, or information that can be classified as a trade secret.

-- Preliminary drafts, notes, or inter-agency or intra-agency memoranda which are not retained by the Commission in the ordinary course of business, provided that the public interest in withholding such records clearly outweighs the public interest in disclosure;
+- Preliminary drafts, notes, or inter-agency or intra-agency memoranda which are not retained by the Commission in the ordinary course of business, provided that the public interest in withholding such records clearly outweighs the public interest in disclosure.

-- Records pertaining to pending litigation to which the Commission is a party, or to claims made until such litigation or claim has been finally adjudicated or otherwise settled;
+- Records pertaining to pending litigation to which the Commission is a party, or to claims made until such litigation or claim has been finally adjudicated or otherwise settled.

-- Personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of privacy;
+- Personnel, medical, or similar files, the disclosure of which would constitute an unwarranted invasion of privacy.

-- Records relating to investigations conducted by the Commission;
+- Records relating to investigations conducted by the Commission.

-- Contents of real estate appraisals relative to the acquisition of property, until all of the property has been acquired;
+- Contents of real estate appraisals relative to the acquisition of property, until all of the property has been acquired.

-- Records that are privileged under the California Evidence Code, including but not limited to attorney-client communications and attorney work product;
+- Records that are privileged under the California Evidence Code, including but not limited to attorney-client communications and attorney work product.

-- Any records for which disclosure is prohibited by federal or state law;
+- Any records for which disclosure is prohibited by federal or state law.

 - Correspondence from or to the Governor’s Office, or in the custody of or maintained by the Governor’s Legal Affairs Secretary.